 Knives are one of the most important tools when it comes to hunting, as the not only work as a weapons, but for the skinning process as well.
-Spartan children were even encouraged to test one another’s skills through battle!
+Spartan children were even encouraged to test each others skills through battle!

 It may not be that hectic currently, but there are still plenty of viable reasons to hone your child’s knife skills.

-Knives are crucial if you want to hunt and prepare food/hide, because the skinning process is nearly impossible without a favorable knife.
+Knives are crucial if you want to hunt and prepare food/hides, because the skinning process is nearly impossible without a favorable knife.